oidc-sweden/specifications/request-parameter-extensions.md

 **Description:** Contains the client identifier for the client that requested authentication from a proxy authentication service.
-This ID is generally not the same as `client_id` which is the ID for the client communicating the the OP.
+This ID is generally not the same as `client_id` which is the ID for the client communicating with the OP.

 **Value type:** String